doctrine/orientdb-odm/README.md

 ## What's Orient?

-A Set of tools to use and manage any OrientDB instances from PHP.
+A set of tools to use and manage any OrientDB instance from PHP.

 Orient includes: